-2. Heat the 2 Tablespoons of oil in a skillet and add the bean puree and simmer for about 3 minutes.
-Season with salt if needed.
+2. Heat the 2 tablespoons of oil in a skillet and add the bean puree; simmer for about 3 minutes and season with salt if needed.
 Set aside and keep warm.

-3. Heat the rest of the oil in a skillet and fry briefly each tortilla, one by one for both sides.
+3. Heat the rest of the oil in a skillet and fry briefly each tortilla, one by one on both sides.
 Drain and place in a warm plate.
-This step is done quickly.
+(This step is done quickly).
 Cover with an aluminum foil if you wish to do so.

-Option two: Spread a thin coat of the bean puree across the center of each tortilla add the filling of your choice, fold the tortilla in half and place 2 in each plate, pour some of the bean puree over the tortillas.
+Option two: Spread a thin coat of the bean puree across the center of each tortilla and add the filling of your choice; fold the tortilla in half and place 2 in each plate; pour some of the bean puree over the tortillas.
 Garnish a spoon of cream, some sprinkles of cheese, chopped onion and cilantro.
 Serve Immediately.

-NOTES: The main ingredients of this dish as Bean puree, chopped onion, cooked chicken or cooked chorizo could be prepare ahead of time and kept refrigerated.
+NOTES: The main ingredients of this dish — as bean puree, chopped onion, cooked chicken or cooked chorizo — could be prepared ahead of time and kept refrigerated.
 When ready to assembly just warm up the bean puree and your filling of choice.

-And remember to avoid broken tortillas that are falling apart when making enfrijoladas or enchiladas use thicker tortillas or a day old tortillas if you bought them fresh made.
+Remember to avoid broken tortillas that are falling apart when making Enfrijoladas or enchiladas and use thicker tortillas or a day old tortillas if you bought them fresh made.
 If your tortillas are store bought, leave them outside the package overnight over your kitchen counter wrapped with a kitchen towel.
 Do not leave them to long or they will dry.

-I am happy that you stopped by and would love to hear you questions and comments.
+I am happy that you stopped by and would love to hear your questions and comments.